-Highly-motivated PhD students are sought to start in Spring/Fall 2017 under Professor Dong Li in the areas of high performance computing, and parallel and distributed systems.
+Highly-motivated PhD students are sought to start in Spring/Fall 2017 under Professor Dong Li in the areas of large-scale parallel systems, and parallel and distributed systems.
 Funding for students is expected to be in the form of research and/or teaching assistantships.

 Dr. Dong Li is an assistant professor in the Department of Electrical Engineering and Computer Science, University of California, Merced since 2015.
 He is the director of Parallel Architecture, System, and Algorithm Lab (PASA).
 Previously (2011-2014), he was a research scientist at the Oak Ridge National Laboratory (ORNL).
 Before that, he earned his PhD in computer science from Virginia Tech.
 Dong received a CAREER Award from U.S. National Science Foundation in 2016, and an ORNL/CSMD Distinguished Contributor Award (2013).
 His paper in SC'14 was nominated as the best student paper.
 He is also the lead PI for NVIDIA CUDA Research Center at UC Merced.